juergenpabel/circuitpython-peckus/README.md

 1. USB device operations (for exposing its storage as a USB mass-storage device) - especially ESP32 pre-S3 boards lack this capability
 2. An internal non-volatile-memory (NVM), exposed by circuitpython as `microcontroller.nvm`, with at least 8KB - this should be available on all but the smallest boards

-Obviously, for Bluetooth LE based presence-detection the board must support Bluetooth LE (BLE presence detection can be disabled by setting `PECKUS_BLE_PRESENCE` to `FALSE` in `settings.toml` before deployment).
+Obviously, for Bluetooth LE based presence-detection the board must support Bluetooth LE (BLE presence detection can be disabled by setting `PECKUS_UNLOCK_PRESENCE_BLE` to `FALSE` in `settings.toml` before deployment).

 Another hardware dependency are the LED indicators, the current implementation uses the `board.LED_RED`, `board.LED_GREEN` and `board.LED_BLUE` objects - if they are not present the code will still run fine (exception handling, see `src/lib/workflow/job/led.py`), just without any LED indications.